 • Make the most of the available facilities.

-Once you have disc located your shoulder and popped it back in place you it normally takes 6-8 weeks for you to have full range movement of your arm, however you would have to go the physiotherapist for a couple of weeks helping you have better movement and repair the damaged tissues and nerves that were destroyed.
-You might have dislocated your shoulder by falling onto your shoulder, especially on a hard surface, being hit in the shoulder or trying to break a fall with your hand.
+Once you dislocate your shoulder and pop it back in place you it normally takes 6-8 weeks for you to have full range movement of your arm.
+However you would have to go the physiotherapist for a couple of weeks helping you have better movement and repair the faulty tissues and nerves.
+You might dislocate your shoulder by:

 The symptoms of a dislocated shoulder are:

-• Pain in the shoulder and upper arm that hurts more when you move the area
+• Pain in the shoulder and upper arm that hurts more when you move the area;

 • Ice your shoulder to reduce pain and swelling.
 Do it for 20-30 minutes every three to four hours for 2 to 3 days or longer.